This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 During your procedure:

-Your caregiver may inject dye into your ankle.
+Your healthcare provider may inject dye into your ankle.
 This will help him see your ankle joint better during the procedure.
-Your caregiver will make an incision on your ankle to insert the arthroscope.
+Your healthcare provider will make an incision on your ankle to insert the arthroscope.
 More small incisions will be made on your ankle.
 Small tools will be inserted to remove or repair your ankle.
 Screws, stitches, or pins may be placed in your joint.
 A tool that burns tissue may be used to stop bleeding and remove ankle tissue.
 The incisions will be closed with stitches and wrapped with a bandage.
 You may need to wear a splint, brace, or cast after your procedure.

 After your procedure: